SnowDingo/BinaryFishBlog/src/pages/posts/post-5.md

 https://atcoder.jp/contests/abc332/tasks/abc332_c

 ## How to solve
-So here is a general image that shows this problem.
+So here is an visual representation of this problem.
 <img src="/public/guide1.png"  alt="Detailed Guide"/>

 Before solving this problem, let's take a look at what is will be like to graph the example 1.